BryanSchuetz/dai/_projects/somali-business-catalytic-fund-sbcf.md

  ---
 title: Somalia—Somali Business Catalytic Fund (SBCF)
 date: 2016-11-18 19:02:00 Z
+summary: |
-summary: 'To help address barriers and boost economic growth, the World Bank launched the Somali Business Catalytic Fund (SBCF) to invest in the establishment and expansion of profitable small and medium enterprises.
-Over its life, the SBCF disbursed more than $5.2 million in grant funding in the Somaliland, Puntland, and Mogadishu regions.  '
+  To help address barriers and boost economic growth, the World Bank launched the Somali Business Catalytic Fund (SBCF) to invest in the establishment and expansion of profitable small and medium enterprises.
+Over its life, the SBCF disbursed more than $5.2 million in grant funding in the Somaliland, Puntland, and Mogadishu regions.
 start: 2016
 end: 2019
 client: World Bank